 Babe: He was in the oil business.

 Janeway: Wrong.
 I know exactly how Doc made his living, and the closest he ever came to the oil business was when he filled up at the friendly neighborhood gas station.

 Christian Szell: I was in a state of hysteria, you know.

 [referring to the open suitcase filled with diamonds]

 Christian Szell: Don't you want to take a closer look than that?

-Christian Szell: Of course, that's the ultimate theft!
+Christian Szell: That is, of course, the ultimate theft!